 To help people learn more about our activities we have decided to publish our second to last quarterly update on this site (members are emailed the latest as it comes out).

 Listed below are some of our past and current activities and achievements.

-Continuing the work of the Tourism Forum, MAP CIC runs numerous events throughout the year to increase footfall and make our towns fun and interesting places to live and visit.
-Six MAP CIC led events are highlighted below but there are many more and MAP also plays a supporting role in several events organised by other groups.
+Continuing the work of the Tourism Forum, MAP CIC ran numerous events throughout the year to increase footfall and make our towns fun and interesting places to live and visit prior to the Operations Manager funding being withdrawn.
+Six MAP CIC led events are highlighted below but there were many more and MAP also played a supporting role in several events organised by other groups.
 Click the pictures for more information.

 Adding atmosphere, fun and interest this simple festival see's a diverse collection of musicians take turns to do 30 minute sets in a variety of locations in the town, park and on the prom.

 Run in association with the Mablethorpe Bikers, this event attracts new visitors to the area and is also popular with local residents.
 Cafes and coffee shops stay open and live music ensures a great atmosphere.